 In the 1960’s, Del Close, who is widely regarded as the father of contemporary improv, developed “The Harold” while working in San Francisco.
 A “long-form” style of improv, the Harold took the simple nature of short skits, often referred to as “games,” and replaced them with something more akin to a three-act screenplay.
 The Harold calls for the players to devise small scenes or “beats,” labeled A1, B1, and C1, of just a few minutes each.
 In between beats, the actors can engage in tangent-inducing games that might inspire each of the scenes to be further developed or “heightened” upon their return–in A2, B2 and C2.
 “Moves” made by players in an effort to weave all of the stories together highlight the show, bringing it to an impressive climax in A3, B3 and C3 when the actors show off their ability to comically connect the dots on the spot.

-In her introduction to Truth in Comedy: A Manual of Improvisation, a book co-written with Charna Halpern, Kim “Howard” Johnson explains that “Close created the most sophisticated, exciting, and rewarding structure improv has ever known,” gaining notoriety once he moved to Chicago to teach at Second City and later Improv Olympic.
+In his introduction to Truth in Comedy: A Manual of Improvisation, a book co-written with Charna Halpern, Kim “Howard” Johnson explains that “Close created the most sophisticated, exciting, and rewarding structure improv has ever known,” gaining notoriety once he moved to Chicago to teach at Second City and later Improv Olympic.
 Bill Murray, Gilda Radner, Chris Farley, and Andy Richter were a few of his accomplished students, paving the way for The Upright Citizens Brigade.

 Diaz, at the time in his twenties, was a student in Close’s advanced classes.
 “You had to be smart to be in his improv class,” he said.
 “If you referenced something out of history and got the facts wrong, he’d call you out on it.”
 Affecting a grizzly baritone, Diaz imitated Close: “Well this didn’t happen in that century!”